minasgull/minasgull/README.md

 Have experience leading people but not going to do it for any company but my own 👀.

 Today i have competention in fields:
+- software engineering
+- testing
 - financial institution
 - game dev
-- testing
-- business analyse
+- business analyst
 - management

 ## 💪 My superpowers are